ItzzNeo13/Library_management_system/PROCESS.md

 - [x] Adding data to DB.
 - [x] Retriving data from DB.
 - [x] Managing the DB via command line.
+- [x] Using .env tokens to log into DB

 #